Extinguishing the FIRE: environmental quenching of satellite galaxies around Milky Way-mass hosts in simulations: Results

 Furthermore, intermediate-mass satellites ($\Mstar=10^{7-8}\,\Msun$) that were in low-mass groups also have a lower median (68 per cent) quenching delay time with respect to MW infall of 0.8 Gyr (-1.8 to 1.2 Gyr), compared to satellites that were not in a low-mass group (median of 2.5 Gyr and 68 per cent range of 0.7 to 6.3 Gyr).
 This likely reflects that environmental quenching in low-mass groups can significantly quicken the process of quenching within a MW-mass halo.

 In light of the dependence of quenching on MW-mass host properties that we find in Section~\ref{sec:qf_host_env}, we check the infall and quenching times of satellites amongst the different host subsamples that we considered, because this could skew the quiescent fraction if some satellites have been within the host environment for a longer time.
 Infall times are similar for hosts with high or low CGM and total masses (median infall times are offset by $\lesssim500\,\myr$).
-However, the paired hosts have somewhat earlier infall times, with a median infall time of about 1.3 Gyr earlier and an early-infall tail reaching about 1 Gyr earlier than the isolated host distribution (Santistevan et al. in prep).
-The distributions of satellite quenching delay times (relative to infall into the MW-mass halo) are essentially the same for all host samples.
+The paired hosts have somewhat earlier infall times, with a median infall time of about 1.3 Gyr earlier and an early-infall tail reaching about 1 Gyr earlier than the isolated host distribution (Santistevan et al. in prep).
+However, \citet{Wetzel2015a} analyzed a larger sample of dark matter-only versions of the isolated and paired MW-mass haloes and found no difference in their average subhalo infall times.
+The fact that the paired host simulations have $\approx2$ times better mass resolution than the isolated host simulations could also mean that satellites of paired hosts are able to numerically survive for longer and hence the $z=0$ population would have earlier infall times on average.
+Though we note that the distributions of cosmic times at satellite quenching are similar amongst paired and isolated hosts in our simulations, and the distributions of satellite quenching delay times (relative to infall into the MW-mass halo) are essentially the same for all our host subsamples.
 While the difference in infall times between paired and isolated hosts is not large ($\approx1\,\gyr$ on average), it is comparable to the quenching delay times relative to MW infall for many lower-mass satellites ($\Mstar\lesssim10^7\,\Msun$).
 Thus, we might expect (especially lower-mass) satellites of paired hosts to be more quiescent.
+Though we find a modest enhancement in the quiescent fraction of satellites around paired hosts at $\Mstar=10^{7-8}\,\Msun$, satellites below these masses are essentially uniformly quiescent so we conclude that in general there is no significant difference in the quiescent fraction around paired and isolated hosts.